a-coman/graphdiff/README.md

 node_labels -> {0: 'Person', 1: 'Account'}
 ```

+#### ``GraphDiff.py``
-``GraphDiff.py`` parses a .SOIL file to String, gets its graph representation using SoilToGraph, and computes graph similarities using GraKeL.
+Parses a .SOIL file to String, gets its graph representation using SoilToGraph, and computes graph similarities using GraKeL.

 ## Installation
 Python 2 is required for GrakeL library.